Christian Adolph Overbeck: Other responsibilities

-On 16 October 1776 Overbeck joined the Freemasons' lodge Zum goldenen Zirkel in Göttingen and on 31 March 1777 became a member of the Lübeck lodge Zum Füllhorn, where from 1791-1797 he served as chairman five times.
+On 16 October 1776 Overbeck joined the Freemasons' lodge Zum goldenen Zirkel in Göttingen and on 31 March 1777 became a member of the Lübeck lodge Zum Füllhorn, where from 1791 to 1797 he served as chairman five times.
 In 1779 he became Mitstifter at another Lübeck lodge, Zur Weltkugel.
 He was an Illuminatus under the name Anacreon.
-In 1789 he helped to establish the Gesellschaft zur Beförderung gemeinnütziger Tätigkeit, and in 1791 and 1794-97 he was its director.
+In 1789 he helped to establish the Gesellschaft zur Beförderung gemeinnütziger Tätigkeit, and in 1791 and 1794–1797 he was its director.
 He was also a praeses for the Bible Society.

 Significance

 Overbeck utilised his diplomatic skills during the French occupation of Lübeck, and his skills as a jurist during the reorganisation of the city's constitution and finances after the years of war.
 He distinguished himself by his enlightened attitude to reform in the areas of school, church and poor relief.
 In addition, he showed artistic talent as a composer and songwriter.
 He had a gift for languages, demonstrated in translations of Greek and Latin odes, French drama and English travel literature.